 The old ATV 4 also apparently remains unpatched.
 For the Watch it's the other way around: only series 1 and 2 get the patch, the latest series 3 apparently doesn't.
 Very strange.
 This needs some clarification from Apple.

-Even for those who enjoy Emojis, it seems they are putting in way too many, so you have to search endlessly.
+Not that's actual meaningful feedback that hopefully can be sent to Apple so that hopefully it's seen and given some consideration.Even for those who enjoy Emojis, it seems they are putting in way too many, so you have to search endlessly.

 Apple's implementation isn't great since the scrolling isn't limited to that section, and the "Recently Used" is different depending on where you are (ie. in Messages.app vs using quick reply), and no way to pin favorites.

 They should also consider grouping similar Emojis to reduce the endless list of them.

 Still no apple pay on messages or messages in iCloud.
 The only two features I wanted.
 Apple is ****ing up so much this year.

 Yep apparently in the older devices iOS WPA2 implementation was not correctly done and as a side benefit are not vulnerable to KRACK.
 According to Steve Gibson of Security Now, iOS was not vulnerable to KRACK because they misimplemented the WPA2 specification.
 My guess is iP7 and up is when WPA2 was fixed and therefore now those devices need the patch!
 Perhaps Apple will relay this information soon to clear it up for all.
 That could mean the non iOS11 compatible devices are all fine as well.Based on that (I could not visit the reddit link, it's blocked by my office network politics), isn't it possible that the vulnerability itself was only present in the WPA2 implementation in iOS specific versions for the mentioned models, and not for the rest of them?
 Thus the specific mention of those models?

 So, in iOS 11.1, the "correct" (and patched) implementation is distributed to all releases?